3 Steps To Become a Pro Blogger and Make Money from Blogging

 Step 2: Advertising

-2. AdSense Tips for Bloggersan 8 part series of posts that walk bloggers new to Google’s AdSense (How To make R1000 Per Day With Google AdSense) through how to use it effectively to make money on their blogs.
+2. AdSense Tips for Bloggers –8-part series of posts that walk bloggers new to Google's AdSense (HowMakeMake R1000 Per Day With Google AdSense) through how to use it effectively to earn money on their blogs.

 3. How to Guarantee that You’ll Never Make More than 0.14 cents per month from AdSense – 10 points to help you earn more money from AdSense.

-4. Positioning Your AdSense Ads – a 3 part series on how I literally doubled my AdSense earnings overnight by repositioning my ads
+4. Positioning Your AdSense Ads – a 3-part series on how I literally doubled my AdSense earnings overnight by repositioning my ads

 5. How Quickly After Starting a Blog Should I put Ads on it? – one of the most common questions I am asked